miurahr/multivolume/README.rst

 Limitations and known issues
 ============================

+- Text mode is not implemented.
+    - readlines(), writeline() and readline() raises NotImplementedError.
 - fileno() is not supported and when call it, you will get RuntimeError exception.
-- There are several non-implemented functions such as truncate() and writeline() that will raise NotimplementedError
+- truncate() will raise NotimplementedError
-- There are several non-implemented functions such as readlines(), readline() and readall().
-- Text mode is not implemented.

 - ***Caution***: When globbing existent volumes, it glob all files other than 4-digit extensions, it may break your data.